texstudio-org/texstudio/utilities/manual/source/configuration.md

 modifying the ini-file: Tools/Kind/LaTeX, Tools/Kind/Rerunnable,
 Tools/Kind/Pdf, Tools/Kind/Stdout, Tools/Kind/Viewer, which give a list
-of commands that are treated as latex compiler (e.g. show the log afterwards), rerunnable (repeat command call, if there are warnings), pdf generators (e.g. pdflatex), commands that prints to stdout (e.g. bibtex), and viewers (e.g. only open once).
+of commands that are treated as latex compiler (e.g. show the log afterwards), re-runnable (repeat command call, if there are warnings), pdf generators (e.g. pdflatex), commands that prints to stdout (e.g. bibtex), and viewers (e.g. only open once).